Ranking-VMR/TVR-Ranking/README.md

 The benchmark and dataset for the paper [Video Moment Retrieval in Practical Settings: A Dataset of Ranked Moments for Imprecise Queries](https://arxiv.org/abs/2407.06597).

 We recommend cloning the code, data, and feature files from the Hugging Face repository at [TVR-Ranking](https://huggingface.co/axgroup/TVR-Ranking).
-This repository only includes the code for ReLoCLNet.
+This repository only includes the code for ReLoCLNet_RVMR.
 You can download the other baseline models from [XML_RVMR](https://huggingface.co/LiangRenjie/XML_RVMR) and [CONQUER_RVMR](https://huggingface.co/LiangRenjie/CONQUER_RVMR).

 ![TVR_Ranking_overview](./figures/taskComparisonV.png)